aantron/bisect_ppx/README.md

 Considerable work has been done on Bisect_ppx, so that it is now a distinct project.
 In terms of the interface, Bisect_ppx is still largely compatible with Bisect's ppx mode, but see [here][differences] for a list of differences.

+If you use Camlp4, you will want to use the original Bisect.

 [bisect]:      http://bisect.x9c.fr/
 [differences]: https://github.com/rleonid/bisect_ppx/blob/master/doc/advanced.md#Differences